Positive Line Bundles Over the Irreducible Quantum Flag Manifolds: The Heckenberger--Kolb Calculi for the Irreducible Quantum Flag Manifolds

-In this subsection we show that each irreducible quantum flag manifold $\OO_q(G/L_S)$ is of Fano type (Definition~\ref{def:fano}).
-Since we now know that a line bundle $\EE_l$ is negative if and only if $l$ is a negative integer, this amounts to showing that $\Omega^{(M,0)} \simeq \EE_{-k}$, for some $k > 0$.
-This we do by producing a general description of $k$ in terms of the Cartan matrix of $\frak{g}$.
-In Table~\ref{table:CQFMsEk} of Appendix~\ref{app:B}, we present the explicit values of $k$ for each series of the irreducible quantum flag manifolds.
+We now verify the Fano condition for the irreducible quantum flag manifolds.
+Besides being an interesting result in its own right, it is also a necessary step for the proof of the Bott--Borel--Weil theorem for the irreducible quantum flag manifolds \cite[\textsection 9]{OSV}.
+We note first that since a line module $\EE_l$ is negative if and only if $l$ is a negative integer, verifying the Fano condition amounts to showing that $\Omega^{(M,0)} \simeq \EE_{-k}$, for some $k > 0$, where we recall that $M$ denotes the complex dimension of the corresponding classical manifold $G/L_S$.
+This we do by producing a general description of $k$ in terms of the Cartan matrix of $\mathfrak{g}$, for the special case of $q \in I$, where $I$ is as defined in Theorem \ref{thm:PosDefKappa}.
+(In Table~\ref{table:CQFMsEk} of Appendix~\ref{app:B}, we present the explicit values of $k$ for each series of the irreducible quantum flag manifolds.)